wedding fraud alert

 If you want to purchase a confidential marriage license through a notary, there are many scams to be aware of.
 Unfortunately, a large number of bad notaries issue documents unlawfully, perpetuating immigration fraud, property fraud, and identity theft.

-Sometimes they'll issue licenses that are expired or invalid and cannot be used to solemnize a marriage.
+Sometimes they'll issue licenses that are expired or invalid and cannot be used to solemnize a marriage, or perform unlawful marriages for those in custody.

 There are sanctions implemented against bad notaries who commit these frauds, but unfortunately there are many ways to work around a sanction.
 The ol' switcheroo is one method, where a bad notary sends a different unauthorized notary or a non-notary to issue your license.